NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-not-too-volatile.md

 ---
 heading: Chapter Seven
 title: Bitcoin Is Not Too Volatile
-subheading: (Originally published on 9 August 2019)
+subheading: Originally published<br />on 9 August 2019
 ---

 ## A Common Refrain